Tax Code Chapter 313 — Value Limitation and Tax Credits

 Texas Economic Development Act

-- an eight-year limitation on the taxable property value for school district maintenance and operations tax (M&O) purposes and
+- a ten-year limitation on the taxable property value for school district maintenance and operations tax (M&O) purposes.

-The application for a limitation on the appraised value for M&O purposes is submitted directly to the school district and requires an application fee, which is established by each school district.
+The application for a limitation on the appraised value for M&O purposes is submitted directly to the school district and requires an application fee that is established by each school district.

 The school district’s tax collector must credit the overage in equal parts over the last seven years of the agreement, but the credit in each year may not exceed 50 percent of the total taxes paid on the qualified property during that year.
 Any eligible amount not credited during the seven-year period are to be credited over the following three years, but the amount credited in each year may not exceed the total taxes paid on the qualified property in that year.